 This week we have a very special recipe as Kalpna Woolf, founder of 91 Ways, shares the story of her mum’s wonderful Curcumin Loaded Chana Dal with us.

-“We know that dal is a staple for millions of people across the world, giving daily and often much needed all-round nourishment, but dal is also a fundamental symbol of the culture of a community (it is a cultural touchstone) and as such it is with pride and affection that dal dishes are placed at the centre of a table of food (not as a side-dish) and recipes lovingly handed down to generations.
-Dal is a feature at feasts, holy days, happy and sad occasions.
-It is my go-to ingredient when I want, taste, comfort and good, healthy food and a connection back to my heritage and it’s what I love to spend time cooking for my son and family.
+“We know that dal is a staple for millions of people across the world, giving daily and often much needed all-round nourishment, but dal is also a fundamental symbol of the culture of a community.
+It is a cultural touchstone and as such, it is with pride and affection that dal dishes are placed on a table of food (at the centre, not as a side-dish) and recipes lovingly handed down generation to generation.
+Dal is a feature at feasts, holy days, and occasions both happy and sad.
+It is my go-to ingredient when I want taste, comfort and a connection back to my heritage, and it’s what I love to spend time cooking for my son and family.

 200g/7oz Chana daal

 28g/1oz. fresh coriander (cilantro), stems and leaves chopped separately